EU inches toward landmark budget, virus recovery fund deal

 “A compromise is currently being found.
 I hope it can be finalized in the coming hours,” French President Emmanuel Macron said Thursday.

-But Dutch Prime Minister Mark Rutte still has questions.
+But Dutch Prime Minister Mark Rutte still has questions, like his neighbors in Belgium and Luxembourg.
 He plans to seek legal advice, particularly as to whether the compromise would violate the agreement previously reached between EU member countries and the European Parliament.

 Rutte said he also wants to be sure that any court ruling “can retroactively establish that violations have occurred.”